Obesity in rabbits is a serious concern

 MediRabbit

-Alfalfa, which is fairly high in protein, is recommended for young and older (sick) rabbits, while adult rabbits do best with timothy, meadow or orchard hay.
+Alfalfa, which is relatively high in protein, is the recommended forage for young and older rabbits, as well as for rabbits with health issues.
+Adult rabbits, on the other hand, have been shown to thrive on timothy, meadow, or orchard hay.

 MediRabbit

-Some rabbits are poor hay eaters.
-In such a case, dried herbs like plantain, nettle, dandelion, dried oat stems, or mixes of dried garden herbs and fresh branches, e.g., fresh willow branches with leaves, offer a good alternative.
+Some rabbits exhibit poor hay consumption habits.
+In such a case, dried herbs such as plantain, nettle, dandelion, or dried oat stems, dried garden herbs and fresh branches, such as willow branches offer a good alternative.

 MediRabbit

-Pellets are recommended too, as they provide a daily minimal amount of nutrients and minerals that may be absent in hay and fresh vegetables.
-Pellets should ideally have between 18-20% fiber and 14-16% protein.
+Pellets are also recommended, as they provide a daily amount of nutrients and minerals that may be absent in hay and fresh vegetables.
+The pellets should ideally contain between 18–20% fiber and 14–16% protein.

 MediRabbit

-A no-pellet diet can lead to nutritional deficiencies
+A no-pellet diet can potentially result in nutritional deficiencies

-Regular physical activity is also important in maintaining a healthy rabbit.
-A rabbit should not spend its entire day in a cage.
-Ideally, a pet rabbit should never live in a cage at all, but rather in a specially furnished room that allows the rabbit to lead a life at its own pace.
+Regular physical activity is essential for maintaining a healthy rabbit.
+It is not recommended that rabbits be kept in cages for extended periods.
+Ideally, a pet rabbit should never be caged, but rather be provided with a specially furnished room that allows the rabbit to live at its own natural pace.

 MediRabbit